A Comprehensive Review: Impacts of Extreme Temperatures due to Climate Change on Power Grid Infrastructure and Operation: SUBSTATION GRID EQUIPMENT IMPACTS

 \subsection{Transformer}

 Transformers are critical infrastructure for transmission and distribution circuits of power grids.
-Transformers used in power domain can be segregated as 1) power transformers, 2) measurement transformers (current and potential transformers), and 3) distribution transformers. \begin{enumerate} \item \textbf{Power Transformers}: Power transformers facilitate energy transfer between high voltage transmission system and primary distribution system.
+Transformers used in the power domain can be categorized as 1)~power transformers, 2)~measurement transformers (current and potential transformers), and 3)~distribution transformers. \begin{enumerate} \item \textbf{Power Transformers}: Power transformers facilitate energy transfer between the high-voltage transmission system and the primary distribution system.
 These transformers are generally large and are located in substations.
-Based on operational voltage level, these transformers can be segregated into three types, namely 1) small power transformer (up to 7 MVA), 2) medium power transformer (50 – 100 MVA), and 3) large power transformer (more than 100 MVA). \item \textbf{Measurement transformers}: Measurement transformers such as current and potential transformers are used to measure the current and voltage of the power line. \item \textbf{Distribution transformers}: Distribution transformers facilitate energy transformer at very low voltage when compared to power transformers.
-More specifically, 33kV for industrial applications and 440-220V for residential applications. \end{enumerate}
+Based on operational voltage level, these transformers can be segregated into three types, namely 1)~small power transformer (up to 7 MVA), 2)~medium power transformer (50-–100 MVA), and 3)~large power transformer (more than 100 MVA). \item \textbf{Measurement transformers}: Measurement transformers, such as current and potential transformers, are used to measure the current and voltage of the power line. \item \textbf{Distribution transformers}: Distribution transformers facilitate energy transfer at very low voltage when compared to power transformers.
+More specifically, 33~kV for industrial applications and 440--220~V for residential applications. \end{enumerate}

-\textbf{Impact of Climate Change}: The impact of extreme temperatures on transformers can be understood by studying the direct and indirect impacts of the ambient temperature.
+\textbf{Impact of Extreme Temperature Operations}: The impact of extreme temperatures on transformers can be understood by studying the direct and indirect impacts of the ambient temperature.
 Direct impact involves the ambient temperature’s impact on transformer components.
-Whereas indirect impact involves the ambient temperature’s impact on electrical loading of the transformer which in turn causes overheating.
+Whereas indirect impact involves the ambient temperature’s impact on electrical loading of the transformer, which in turn causes overheating.
 For example, the winding and oil inside the transformer gets hotter as the loading and losses increase.
 Through conduction, the heat that arises in the winding impacts the transformer oil that is used as a coolant.
-Excessive heat will damage the insulation resulting in transformer breakdown.
+Excessive heat will damage the insulation, resulting in transformer breakdown.